Skip to Main Content

 • Zobeida Diaz, MD

-Attending Psychiatrist, Women & Infants Hospital, Assistant Professor of Psychiatry and Human Behavior, The Warren Alpert Medical School
+Division Director, Women & Infants Hospital; Assistant Professor of Psychiatry and Human Behavior

 • Cynthia Loncar, PhD

-Director of Clinical Services, Center for Children and families at Women & Infants Hospital, Assistant Professor of Psychiatry and Human Behavior (Research), Assistant Professor of Pediatrics (Research), The Warren Alpert Medical School
+Director of Clinical Services, Center for Children and Families, Women & Infants Hospital; Assistant Professor of Psychiatry and Human Behavior and of Pediatrics (Research)

 • Jean Twomey, PhD

-Assistant Professor of Psychiatry and Human Behavior (Research), Assistant Professor of Pediatrics (Research) The Warren Alpert Medical School
+Assistant Professor of Psychiatry and Human Behavior and of Pediatrics (Research)

 • Kristin Wedel, LCSW